 The Australian legal system is constantly evolving and has strengths and weaknesses.
 In this subject, you will analyse the Australian legal, constitutional, and justice systems and explore the different legal perspectives and priorities held by diverse cultural and interest groups.
 This includes the extent to which the legal system influences, and is influenced by, Indigenous Australians.

-There are 4 topics covered in Stage 2 Legal Studies, the Australian Legal System, Constitutional Government, Law-making and Justice Systems.
-By studying these four topics, it will provide opportunities for informed citizenship.
+By studying these three focus areas, it will provide opportunities for informed citizenship.
 The role and influence of the individual in shaping the Australian legal system are explored.
 You will be encouraged to seek information from a variety of sources, including the media, government bodies, community groups, and legal bodies, and through participation with, and visits to, relevant locations and organisations, such as local Court Houses and Parliament House.
-You will also have the oppurtunity to participate in both a mock trial and a mock parliament (both done for knowledge and fun).
+You will also have the opportunity to participate in both a mock trial and a mock parliament (both done for knowledge and fun).

 School Assessment (70%)